We are a multicultural, multilingual group of five associates with broad backgrounds and a common interest; improving the human response to adversity.

 - Learn more about Psychological and Educational Services and Dr. Ron Breazeale

 - Learn more about Dr. Ron Breazeale on LinkedIn

-It was the amazing resilience of those same individuals that brought her to connect with Building Resilience in March, 2015.
-The focus of her work has been creating/updating training materials, establishment and management of social media, communications, challenge writing and troubleshooting BounceBack.
+It was the amazing resilience of those same individuals that brought her to connect with Building Resilience in March 2015.
+Charlene is a partner in Building Resilience, L.L.C.
+The focus of her work has been creating/updating training materials, establishment and management of social media, communications, challenge writing and graphic design for BounceBack.

 Julien Perille, Psy.D., Co-Founder

 Dr. Julien Perille is a clinical psychologist in private practice with offices in Portland and Brunswick, Maine.
 With a childhood spent in France, North Africa, and South America, he is fluent in French, Spanish and English and is able to offer therapy to individuals and couples in all three languages.
 He is committed to diversity and finding ways to help individuals from cultural minorities access services.

 Dr. Perille became involved with Building Resilience in 2014 after meeting with Dr. Breazeale and is a partner in Building Resilience, L.L.C.
 Through his participation in workshops, consultations and networking with community members, he continues his efforts to find ways to empower individuals and communities to bounce back from the barriers they face.